-1/8" Input Jack [Ch.
+4. 1/8" Input Jack [Ch.
 2]

-This input channel may accept an 1/8" line-level signal from a phone, tablet, MP3 player, or other signal source.
+This input channel may accept an 1/8'' line-level signal from a phone, tablet, MP3 player, or other signal source.

-NEVER connect the output of an amplifier directly to a Thump2IO's input jack.
-This could damage the input circuitry and we wouldn't want that now, would we?
+NEVER connect the output of an amplifier directly to a Thump input jack.
+This could damage the input circuitry.